RAG vs Context Engineering: Insights and Limitations

 It cannot bridge the Event-to-Concept gap.
 The leap from “purchase date” to “warranty expiration” still requires reasoning that retrieval cannot provide, regardless of how many rounds the agent performs.

-False certainty becomes more dangerous, not less.
+False certainty can spike with Agentic RAG.
 The planning and multi-round structure makes the system’s output appear more rigorous.
-When the ground truth is missing, the agent stitches together noise with a methodical appearance that creates stronger false confidence than naive RAG ever could.
+When the ground truth is missing, the agent stitches together noise with a methodical appearance that can exceed naive RAG in false confidence.
 This is a real risk in compliance and regulatory environments where decision-makers may trust the system because it appears thorough.

 When to Use Agentic RAG